michaelhollette/Python-Multiverse/README.md

 Learn  unit testing in python = Done

-Learn about polymorphism in python
+Learn about polymorphism in python = Done

-Learn about encapsulation in python
+Learn about encapsulation in python = Done

 Learn how to do regular expressions